 Medical school acceptance rates vary depending on the school, but every medical school in NYC is competitive with extremely low acceptance rates.
 Depending on which medical school in NYC you’re looking at, acceptance rates range from approximately 1.1% to just over 3%.

 Due to low acceptance rates, there really isn’t an easiest New York medical school to get into.
-From our list, SUNY Downstate has the highest acceptance rate at 3.3%.
+From our list, Icahn School of Medicine at Mount Sinai has the highest acceptance rate at 3.4%.

 Based on the median total GPAs above, you should strive to achieve a GPA of ranging from 3.7 to 4.0 for the best chance of acceptance.
 However, you should understand that every med school in NYC may or may not have their own GPA requirements and recommendations.